Ashur-D/pc-collection/README.md

 ## Network tweaks

 > [!NOTE]
-> These may not work on all systems as they vary depending on many factors like the system,router,etc.
+> These may not work on all systems as they vary depending on many factors like the system, router, etc.

 ### The first thing to do is reset your network with the following commands or download and run the bat file: